jroker-x/Cpp-Graphs/README.md

 # Graph (Adjacency List) - C++

-A graph implementation from scratch using Modern C++.
+A graph implementation built from scratch using Modern C++.

-This project implements an undirected graph using an adjacency list along with several fundamental graph algorithms.
+This project implements an undirected graph using an adjacency list along with several fundamental graph algorithms built on top of it.

 ---